Raw Feeding Guide for Dogs

 Remember; dogs and wolves actually struggle to digest grains and despite marketing literature which tells you otherwise, dogs do not require large amounts of carbohydrates.

+Furthermore their protein is derived from the muscle meat of other animals as opposed to protein sources such as grains and vegetable.
 Unfortunately, despite owners’ best intentions, many domesticated dogs are denied their natural diet.
 Instead they are fed processed foods which are often unchanging from day to day and most probably do not provide them with adequate nutrition.

 4. Raw Food Diet - Dispelling the Myths